shubhamthorve531/Travel-Site/README.md

-# Project Title
+# Travel-Site

-A brief description of what this project does and who it's for
+A beautiful, custom landing page for a Travel website using HTML, CSS and a little JavaScript

 ## Screenshots